AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 Most windowing systems are able to provide use a multisample buffer instead of a default buffer.
 GLFW also gives us this functionality and all we need to do is *hint* GLFW that we'd like to use a multisample buffer with N samples instead of a normal buffer by calling `glfwWindowHint` before creating the window.

 `glfwWindowHint(GLFW_SAMPLES, 4);`

+When we now call `glfwCreateWindow` we create a rendering window, but this time with a buffer containing 4 subsamples per screen coordinate.
+This does mean that the size of the buffer is increased by 4.

+Now that we asked GLFW for multisampled